Summer Staff Information

-During the school year, he is a school social worker in Columbus, OH, and has experience as a teacher and social worker across pre-K through college in Tulsa, OK and New York, NY.
-He has a BA in sociology from The Ohio State University and an MSW from Columbia University.
+During the school year, he is a school social worker in Columbus, OH, and teaches in the master’s program at The Ohio State University College of Social Work.
+He has a BA in sociology from OSU and an MSW from Columbia University.

 When not working on the ranch, Brent is also a seasoned outdoorsman adept at ultra running, canyoneering, rock climbing, whitewater rafting, backpacking, and mountain biking, to name a few.
 Regardless of the weather or season, expect to find Brent outside doing something exciting!